massimocallisto/twitter-spark-structured-streaming/README.md

 ## Requirements and assumption:
 To run this example you need:
-* A local Spark cluster (docker, wsl, native linux)
+* A local Spark cluster (docker, wsl, native linux). *Tested on Spark 3.5.3, Java 11, Python 3.10.12*
 * A local MongoDB instance listening on port  27017
 *  ~~API access to Twitter to provide in   twitter_connection.py~~